Trivadis/plsql-and-sql-coding-guidelines/docs/1-introduction/introduction.md

 ## Scope

-This document applies to the PL/SQL and SQL language as used within ORACLE databases and tools, which access ORACLE databases.
+This document applies to the PL/SQL and SQL language as used within Oracle databases and tools, which access Oracle databases.

 ## Document Conventions